 A food allergy reaction can cause symptoms that range from mild to life-threatening.
 In the United States, food allergy is the leading cause of severe, life-threatening allergic reactions (anaphylaxis) outside the hospital setting.
-Food-allergic reaction can be life-threatening, and the severity of each reaction is unpredictable.
 People who have previously experienced only mild symptoms may suddenly experience a life-threatening reaction.
 Don’t delay: Find an allergist today.

 Find an allergist

 The first-line treatment for anaphylaxis is epinephrine (adrenaline).
 It is available by prescription in an auto-injector.
 A delay in using epinephrine is common in severe food allergic reaction deaths.
 Epinephrine works to reverse the life-threatening symptoms.
 Other medications, such as antihistamines, are not adequate substitutes and will not save you or your child’s life, as they do not reverse swelling of the airway or raise low blood pressure.
 Allergists advise that all patients who have food allergies carry their epinephrine auto injector with them at all times.
 This is particularly important for those who have had a previous anaphylactic reaction; have both a food allergy and asthma; or have an allergy to peanuts, tree nuts, fish, or crustacean shellfish.